nospaceships/node-net-ping/README.md

             console.log (target + ": Alive (ms=" + ms + ")");
     });

-## session.traceRoute (target, ttl, feedCallback, doneCallback)
+## session.traceRoute (target, ttlOrOptions, feedCallback, doneCallback)

 The `traceRoute()` method provides similar functionality to the trace route utility typically provided with most networked operating systems.

 The `target` parameter is the dotted quad formatted IP address of the target host for IPv4 sessions, or the compressed formatted IP address of the target host for IPv6 sessions.
-The optional `ttl` parameter specifies the maximum number of hops used by the trace route and defaults to the `ttl` options parameter as defined by the `createSession()` method.
+The optional `ttlOrOptions` parameter can be either a number which specifies the maximum number of hops used by the trace route, which defaults to the `ttl` options parameter as defined by the `createSession()` method, or an object which can contain the following
+parameters:

+ * `ttl` - The maximum number of hops used by the trace route, defaults to the `ttl` options parameter as defined by the `createSession()` method
+ * `maxHopTimeouts` - The maximum number of hop timeouts that should occur, defaults to `3`
+ * `startTtl` - Starting ttl for the trace route, defaults to `1`

 Some hosts do not respond to ping requests when the time to live is `0`, that is they will not send back an time exceeded error response.
 Instead of stopping the trace route at the first time out this method will move on to the next hop, by increasing the time to live by 1.
-It will do this 2 times, meaning that a trace route will continue until the target host responds or at most 3 request time outs are experienced.
+It will do this 2 times by default, meaning that a trace route will continue until the target host responds or at most 3 request time outs are experienced.
+The `maxHopTimeouts` option above can be used to control how many hop timeouts can occur.

 Each requst is subject to the `retries` and `timeout` option parameters to the `createSession()` method.
 That is, requests will be retried per hop as per